maxguru/mysql-vector/README.md

 # A Library for MySQL Vector Operations

 ## Overview
-The `VectorTable` class is a PHP implementation designed to facilitate the storage, retrieval, and comparison of high-dimensional vectors in a MySQL database.
-This class utilizes MySQL JSON data types and a custom cosine similarity function (`COSIM`) to perform vector comparisons efficiently.
+The `VectorTable` class is a PHP implementation designed to facilitate the storage and search of high-dimensional vectors in a MySQL database.
+This class stores normalized and quantized vectors in JSON and binary formats and uses a custom MySQL function for cosine similarity calculations.

+### Computational Efficiency
+The library stores only **normalized vectors** in the database, which provides computational efficiency, eliminating normalization overhead (cosine similarity is simply a dot product of normalized vectors).

 ### Search Performance
-Vectors are binary quantized upon insertion into the database to optimize search speed and reranked to improve accuracy.
+Vectors are binary quantized upon insertion into the database to optimize search speed and reranked to improve accuracy using a two-stage algorithm:
+1. **Stage 1**: Fast filtering using Hamming distance on binary quantized codes
+2. **Stage 2**: Precise re-ranking using cosine similarity (dot product) on normalized vectors

-However, this library is only suitable for small datasets (less than 1,000,000 vectors).
-For large datasets, it is recommended that you use a dedicated vector database such as [Qdrant](https://qdrant.tech/).
+This library is suitable for datasets up to 1,000,000 vectors.
+For larger datasets, consider using a dedicated vector database such as [Qdrant](https://qdrant.tech/).

 Search Benchmarks (384-dimensional vectors):
 Vectors | Time (seconds)